KhaledAShaheenTtu/Realtime-Trading-Monitoring/README.md

 # Realtime-Trading-Monitoring

-Our plan is to collect 4 datasets, then merge them together to extract some value.
+Our plan is to collect 4 datasets, then merge them together to extract some additional value.

-## Part 1.
-Price for several instruments from the exchange
+## Our datasets and domains

+### Domain 1.
+Trading prices of instruments

+Common source: TradingView API requests.

+* Dataset 1.
+BTCUSDT
+* Dataset 2.
+TONUSDT
+* Dataset 3.
+MAG7

+### Domain 2.
+SEC filings

+* Dataset 4.
+SEC filings

+### Domain 3.
+FED rates

+* Dataset 5.
+Fer rates

+### Domain 4.
+News

+* Dataset 6.
+Related news.

+#### Some general notes

-It’s better to use crypto, since it trades 24/7 and doesn’t depend on a market calendar.
-We chose Binance because it provides price data without authentication (no API key required).
+* It’s better to use crypto for demonstration purposes, since it trades 24/7 and doesn’t depend on a market calendar.
+We chose TradingView as our quotes source for the project because it provides reasonable amoung of price data without any authentication (no API key required).

+* Our approach is try to get data without authentications all where it's possible, cause the code supposed to run on a several of our computers and should also run on a professors machine.

 ## 🚀 Quick Start with Anaconda (Recommended)